microsoft/verona/docs/internal/abi.md

 Any two classes that have the same methods (signature) will end up with the same offset.

 With multiple interfaces and classes implementing similar methods, this can lead to a number of gaps between offsets.
-The tables will be compacted (either during colouring or afterwards) to minimise that.
+The colouring will compact the representation, removing some gaps, but how to minimise the number of gaps and when to run colouring is an open problem.

 ## Union Types